Reefer Madness (musical)

-Reefer Madness is a musical satire of the 1936 propaganda film and cult classic Reefer Madness that opened in Los Angeles in 1998.
-The book and lyrics were written by Kevin Murphy and the book and music by Dan Studney.
+Reefer Madness is a musical satire of the 1936 cult classic propaganda film of the same name.
+With book and lyrics by Kevin Murphy and book and music by Dan Studney, the musical debuted in Los Angeles in 1998.

+Productions

 Directed by Andy Fickman, it was initially shown at the Hudson Theater on Santa Monica Boulevard in Los Angeles.
-The Off-Broadway production ran from September 15th to October 28th, 2001 at the Variety Arts Theatre.
+The Off-Broadway production ran from September 15 to October 28, 2001, at the Variety Arts Theatre.
 Rodgers and Hammerstein Theatricals now administers the stock/amateur rights, and the show has been produced by local theater groups in several cities, including Long Island, Toronto, Seattle, Philadelphia, Charleston, Sacramento, Raleigh, Norfolk, Minneapolis, and London.
-The 2008 production at Washington, D.C.'s Studio Theater won two Helen Hayes Awards (directing and outstanding Resident Production).
+The 2008 production at the Studio Theater in Washington, D.C. won two Helen Hayes Awards, for directing and outstanding Resident Production.

-The Canadian premiere was produced by Hart House Theatre in September 2006 with both Kevin Murphy and Dan Studney in attendance.
-The show returns to Canada during The Lower Ossington Theatre's Toronto production, June 9–18, 2011.
-The show made its Australian debut in Sydney on July 24, 2008 and UK premiere in London on March 24, 2009.

-A film adaptation of the same name by Fickman, Murphy and Studney themselves was made in 2005, with several actors reprising their roles.

-On April 20, 2014, an all-star benefit concert version of the musical was presented at New World Stages.
-It featured Alan Cumming, Christian Campbell, Thomas Dekker, Andrea McArdle, Lesli Margherita, James Snyder, Harry S. Murphy, John Kassir, Amy Spanger, Jenna Leigh Green and Lea Delaria.
-The production is directed by Ilana Ransom Toeplitz, produced by Shoshana Feinstein, and in benefit for BabyQuest foundation.
+An all-star benefit concert version of the musical was presented at New World Stages on April 20, 2014, featuring Alan Cumming, Christian Campbell, Thomas Dekker, Andrea McArdle, Lesli Margherita, James Snyder, Harry S. Murphy, John Kassir, Amy Spanger, Jenna Leigh Green, and Lea Delaria.
+Directed by Ilana Ransom Toeplitz and produced by Shoshana Feinstein, it was a benefit for the BabyQuest Foundation.

+A 25th anniversary revival was staged in Los Angeles, directed and choreographed by Spencer Liff, and produced by Christian Campbell, Alan Cumming, Kristen Bell, Andy Fickman, Dan Studney, Kevin Murphy, and America Olivo Campbell.
+The production team included Maia Falconi-Sachs, Matthew Rosenthal, and Nick Padgett as co-producers, and original cast member Wendy Parker as executive producer.
+The LA revival opened May 30, 2024, and received all around rave reviews; due to popular demand, the production was extended beyond its planned 8-week-run.
+Due to multiple cases of COVID-19 in the cast, Bell filled in for Darcy Rose Byrnes as Mary for two performances on August 10 and 11, reprising the role for the first time in twenty years.